MDxBrian/digital-streaming-system/README.md

 ![image](https://user-images.githubusercontent.com/56390226/200587349-8ba666ee-ef25-4a39-9517-48a40d44f7ae.png)

-DIGITAL STREAMING SYSTEM
+# DIGITAL STREAMING SYSTEM

 You are required to write a software solution for a Digital Streaming System which allows  administrators to manage the movie catalogue information about the movies,  actors, movie reviews (like Netflix or Amazon Prime) and users management, While normal user can access movies, actors and able to give movie reviews, This application stores details of movies, actors, movie reviews and users in Mongodb nosql database.

-The application frontend has to be implemented using HTML, SCSS, Javascript, React Typescript, Redux while backend using Loopback and Mongodb nosql Database, for code quality and security it uses Sonarqube, and for unit testing it uses Jest along with React Testing Library.
+# REQUIREMENTS
 This software needs to address the following requirements:

-Business Requirements:
-The project is for administrators/users who use the system to perform the following operations.

 The admin module should allow administrators perform:
 A. Login and authentication, Use Encrypted Password